neelparmarstudy-cloud/Ipaddress_analyser/README.md

 Compile the code using a C compiler (such as gcc):

 Bash
-gcc -std=c99 Ipadress_analyser.c -o IPAnalyzer
+gcc -std=c99 Ipadress_analyzer.c -o IPAnalyzer

 3. Execute the Binary
 On Windows Workstations: